Struggling to get interviews?

 3. Database management

-You need to show you can effectively navigate and manage data to be an effective receptionist.
+Show you can effectively navigate and manage data as a receptionist.

 A receptionist’s database management tasks typically involve: